 We were among the early adopters of the UN’s LGBTI Standards of Conduct for Business in the aerospace industry.
 This framework guides us in our efforts to advocate for ending discrimination against lesbian, gay, bisexual, transgender and intersex people.

 Disability is not a barrier at Airbus.
 We champion initiatives that promote equal opportunity.
 We also encourage dialogue and awareness of our people with (dis)abilities—both visible and non-visible disabilities.
 Since 2011, we have partnered with disability-friendly companies in France, Germany, UK and Spain.

 We are a multi-generational company.
 Today, the millennial generation (under 40) represents a third of our workforce, and is our fastest-growing population.
 We work hard to foster a workplace environment that empowers their unique talents, and fits in with their ambitions, values and ways of working.

 In 2011, Airbus signed a long-term agreement on social diversity, equal opportunities and the prevention of discrimination.
-In 2015, the company signed the “Charte Entreprises et Quartiers” (Companies and Neighbourhoods Charter) for contributing to the economic and social development of underprivileged neighbourhoods.
+We have also signed charters that contribute to the economic and social development of underprivileged neighbourhoods.